Minatour123/TryHackMe_Writeups/WriteUp_aratus.md

 ```

-So now we transfer over pspy
+So now we transfer over pspy which is a process monitoring command line tool that we can use without root access.
 https://github.com/DominicBreuker/pspy

+You only need to download the:
+64 bit big, static version: pspy64
-over to the machine to see what processes are being run.
+and transfer it over to the victim machine.

+We change it to an executable, and then we start snooping on the processes that are happening.

 After a while you see an interesting command being ran constantly in intervals